When Your Health Insurance Company Says 'No'

 A summary plan description, specifying the type of plan and appeal process, can usually be found on an employer’s website.
 For Affordable Care Act plans, the Health and Human Services and Department of Labor websites detail the appeals process, and for insurance purchased privately, policyholders should go to the insurer’s website.

 Due to a law passed with the Affordable Care Act, individuals who received denials claiming experimental or investigational treatments, alleged fraud on an application, or lack of medical necessity have a second layer of appeal via an external review process, says employee benefits attorney Patricia McConnell, of counsel at Levy Ratner.
-However, those appeals must be filed within four months of a denial of the initial internal appeal by the benefit plan or insurance company.
+However, those appeals must be filed within four months of a denial of the initial internal appeal by the health insurance plan or insurance company.

 “The denial of the appeal letter will advise folks of their right to file for this external review,” she says.

-In any appeal, time is crucial.
+In any external appeal, time is crucial.
 “It’s become more and more common for insurance companies and employer self-funded plans to have their own statute of limitations, and that has to be stated in the summary plan description if it’s shorter than what it would be under state law,” McConnell says, adding that New York state’s statute is six years.

 “When you’re dealing with an insurance company,” she advises, “it’s important to keep every piece of paper.”